 Hon.
 Ted Arnott

 Ted Arnott was first elected to the Legislature at age 27 in 1990 as the MPP for the riding of Wellington and has since been re-elected seven times.
 Once the youngest MPP in the Ontario PC Party caucus, he is now one of the longest-serving MPPs in the Legislature.
-Ted became Ontario’s 42nd Speaker on July 11, 2018.
+Ted became Ontario’s 42nd Speaker on July 11, 2018, and was re-elected on August 8, 2022.

 During his time at the Legislature, Ted has served as a deputy presiding officer, parliamentary assistant to several ministers, and critic to several ministers, among other parliamentary roles.

-Ted lives in Fergus with his wife, Lisa, who teaches French immersion.
-They have three sons, all of whom are enrolled in Ontario universities.
+Ted lives in Fergus with his wife, Lisa.
+They have three adult sons, who are making their own contributions in public service.

 Education and past work